ginstrom/paladin-novel/manuscript/chapter-02.md

 "Trust the goddess, but swim like your life depends on it," Pell added with dark humor.

 Gond felt the weight of their lives settling on his shoulders.
-Three men, bound by nothing but shared desperation and the chains that held them.
+Four men, bound by nothing but shared desperation and the chains that held them.
 In a few hours, they would either be free or dead.

-"Remember," he whispered, "Greasy leans over at the start of third watch.
-We take him quiet, get the keys, and move.
-No hesitation, no second thoughts."

-Jord's jaw worked silently, but he nodded.
-Pell's eyes never stopped moving, cataloging every shadow and sound.
-Sim's lips moved in what might have been prayer or simply preparation.

-The die was cast.
-Now they could only wait for the moment to strike.

 ***